Open-Source-Community/Game-25-Materials/Session 11/session11.md

 ## Finite State Machines (FSMs)

-`Finite State Machines` are mathematical model of computation used to design and manage systems with a limited number of `states`.
+`Finite State Machines` are mathematical model of computation used to design and manage systems with a limited number of states.
-In a less formal manner, `FSM`s are a way to organize a system's structure, by defining a set of "`states`", and these `states` can be changed from one another with certain actions called "`transitions`".
-In this design paradigm, each state will hold its own functionality and will not interfere with other `states` other than when transitioning `states`.
+In a less formal manner, FSMs are a way to organize a system's structure, by defining a set of "`states`", and these state can be changed from one another with certain actions called "`transitions`".
+In this design paradigm, each state will hold its own functionality and will not interfere with other states other than when transitioning states.

 So, Finite State Machines consist of:
 - A finite number of `state`s